MayorOsvin/MayorOsvin/README.md

-- 👋 Hi, I’m @MayorOsvin
+- 👋 Hi, I’m @Osvin Calvo Leiton
-- 👀 I’m interested in work cibersecurity
+- 👀 I’m interested in work cibersecurity or solar panels
-- 🌱 I’m currently learning cibersegurity
+- 🌱 I’m currently learning cibersegurity and I am certified in photovoltaic systems
 - 💞️ I’m looking to collaborate on company
-- 📫 How to reach me ...
+- 📫 How to reach me  You can reach me through linkedin
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...